 Blue Belt in Brazilian Jiu-Jitsu, Beaufort, SC 2007

 150+ hours of volunteering/shadowing at physical therapy clinics including Roper St. Francis Hospital, Carolina Sportscare, Southeastern Spine Institute, and the Rehabilitation Centers of Charleston.

 Ever dedicated to attending and completing continuing education courses in Rolfing; SI, Rolf Movement, anatomy, Thai-massage, shoulder rehab, ethics, sports massage, neuromuscular/trigger point therapy, kettlebell training, bodyweight training, core training, suspension training, and more.

-What you’ll find at Shift: Rolfing and Wellness is a multifaceted approach towards improving your health and fitness.
+What you’ll find at Shift: Rolfing and Wellness as a multifaceted approach towards improving your health and fitness.
 Shift’s primary service is Rolfing: Structural Integration which is a holistic form of bodywork geared towards improving your body’s relationship to gravity.
 The better you can adapt to this relationship the less you’ll be bogged down by chronic aches and pains.
-You may find out more about Rolfing on the “FAQ” tab or by visiting www.rolf.org.

 This practice also recognizes that there is more to health than manually realigning structure and movement.
 Your body is also the result of your behaviors and beliefs which are shaped by a variety of factors in your life.
 This is why Shift also focuses on the therapeutic benefits of a yoga and meditation practice which helps you utilize your body’s wisdom in order to develop a stronger connection to the many different relationships you have in your life.